DaSKITA/tilter/README.md

 ## Deployment

-The TILTer ist currently deployed in a [google compute engine](http://34.89.190.55:5000/).
+TILTer is deployed on a TU VM.
-Deplyoment is not automated.
-Inside the engine the repository is clonded and has to be manually synched with the remote repository.
-For access to the compute engine ask Michael, to provide you with the necessary `ssh-keys` and Username.
+Inside the VM the repository is clonded and has to be manually synched with the remote repository.
+For access to the VM ask Michael.
-The ssh-connection can be established via `ssh -i [Path_to_Private_Key] [USERNAME]@34.89.190.55`.
 In the engine a log is created from the console output via nohub.
 All output is saved in `nohub.out` in the root directory of the titler.
+The TILTer is available under: 'https://daskita-tilter.infra.ise-apps.de/'

 It is recommended to use screens for managing the application on the compute engine.
 <br>